akiltech/modal-confirm/projects/akiltech/modal-confirm/README.md

 export class AppModule { }
 ```

-- If you decide to inject component, you can't use `bodyText` parameter again
+- If you decide to inject component, you can't use `bodyText` parameter again.